Utah Lepidopterists' Society

 Bionomics:

 The larval hostplant is Lomatium grayi var. “depauperatum.”
 This plant seems to die off faster than any other host of indra.
 A first instar larva has perhaps one of the most slender white saddles as compared to other subspecies of indra.
 As the larva matures, this saddle has been known to disappear altogether.
-Third instar larvae of bonnevillensis change their resting position to the base of the hostplant where they are difficult to find.
+Third instar larvae change their resting position to the base of the hostplant where they are difficult to find.
 The mature larva has two basic forms from mostly black with tiny yellow dots to black with medium cream bands.

 All images of Limenitis weidemeyeri on the ULS Info Bar courtesy Jay Cossey